savaslabs/savaslabs.github.io/_assets/styles/blog.md

 - `class="blog-image` - image will be max 250px wide and horizontally centered
 - `class="blog-image-left"` - image will float left
 - `class="blog-image-right"` - image will float right
-- `class="blog-image-grid"` - image will be horizontally centered and padded
+- `class="blog-image-row"` - image will be horizontally centered and padded

 Captions can be added to full width images by adding `<span class="caption">Caption</span>` right under the image tag.